There’s genuinely no better way to explore the UK than on a road trip.

 1.)
 Extra car rental costs – Sat Nav, Full Insurance, Car Breakdown cover…etc

 3.)
-A local sim card (unless you already live in the U.K.), there can cost as little as £5 so its worth getting one to stay connected while on the road.
+A local SIM card (unless you already live in the U.K.), which can cost as little as £5, so it’s worth getting one to stay connected while on the road.

 4.)
 Entry into local attractions.
-A lot of monuments are free to visit in the U.K. but some charge a fee so its worth looking into this in advance (also you might be able to get a discount so there’s that too).
+Many monuments in the U.K. are free to visit, but some charge a fee, so it’s worth researching this in advance.
+Additionally, you may be able to secure a discount, which is also worth considering.

 What did we do on our own road trip?